liyakun/doc_classifier_system/README.md

 * receive image from `ui`
 * return classification results to `ui`

-#### Deployment
+#### Deployment of the complete system

-The deployment is done through docker, therefore, it is required to have docker and docker-compose installed.
+The deployment is done by using docker, therefore, it is required to have docker and docker-compose installed.
 You could use the provided bash script to deploy the three components.

 1. clone the repository